Tkunl/hash-worker/README.md

 **HashChksParam**

-HashChksParam is used to configure the parameters needed to calculate the hash .
+HashChksParam is used to configure the parameters needed to calculate the hash.

 | filed | type   | default | description                                                                         |
 | -------- | ------ | ------- |-------------------------------------------------------------------------------------|